 proposes and analyzes specific algorithms.
 The algorithms

-are no longer state of the art, but you can learn a lot from
+are no longer state of the art—in fact, they are not useful in themselves—but you can learn a lot from the analyses.

 Extended abstract: Learning search strategies (1999, 5 pages)